spicyShoyo/483/README.md

 # 483 Final Project
 This is the repository of our final project for Applied Parallel Programming course at U of I.

-This program performs KNN to decode a check.
+This program performs PCA-KNN to decode a check.

 Compile:

-	 make all // For KNN
+	 make all // For PCA-KNN

+	 make time // For timing PCA-KNN

 	 make debug // For debug

-	 make pca // For PCA-KNN
+	 make pca // For KNN

 	 make clean // clean up